-Morning sickness can affect anyone who's pregnant.
-You might be more likely to experience morning sickness if:
+Morning sickness can affect anyone who's pregnant, but it might be more likely if:

 - You experienced nausea or vomiting from motion sickness, migraines, certain smells or tastes, or exposure to estrogen (in birth control pills, for example) before pregnancy

 - You experienced morning sickness during a previous pregnancy

 - You're pregnant with twins or other multiples

 You might be more likely to experience hyperemesis gravidarum if: